 - If you need a quicker cooking version, pour it in a bundt pan and decrease the cook time from 45 minutes to 30

-But to all of you, get this on your menu ASAP!
-You won’t be needing an alarm clock to get you or your kids out of bed anymore with this on the menu!
+Get this on your menu ASAP!
+You won't be needing an alarm clock to get you or your kids out of bed anymore with this on the menu!
 No guarantees on that one, but hypothetically, that would be awesome.

 Where do I even begin!
 Here's some I've tried, but if you experiment yourself and find a winner, please, oh please, share!